ss1611/CS220-AU-portfolio-1/README.md

-# CS220-AU-portfolio
+# CS220 AU Portfolio
-Portfolio template for CS220 AU students.
-2021 Essex
+STUDENT REG NB: `to add by student`